Gadsby's Tavern

 In the autumn of 1816, a ship arrived in Alexandria from the West Indies carrying a well-dressed couple accompanied by a French-speaking valet and maid.
 The woman, draped in a black veil, was gravely ill with what physicians suspected was typhoid or yellow fever.
 Her husband secured Room 8 at the City Tavern and summoned Dr. Richards, the city's most respected physician.
 There was one condition: the doctor must ask no questions about their identities.
 He agreed.

-For weeks, the mysterious woman languished in the East Bedchamber as her condition worsened.
+For weeks, the mysterious woman languished in the East Bedchamber.
 Dr. Richards and a nurse named Elizabeth Steuart attended her faithfully, but neither could save her.
 As death approached, the stranger gathered those at her bedside and extracted from each a solemn oath: they would never reveal her name or her husband's identity.
 On October 14, 1816, at the age of twenty-three years and eight months, she drew her final breath in her husband's arms.

-The total cost for lodging, medical care, funeral, and monument came to $1,500 in English currency, a fortune in that era equivalent to months of wages for skilled laborers.
+The total cost for lodging, medical care, funeral, and monument came to $1,500 in English currency -- a fortune in that era.
 After the burial, the husband, valet, and maid vanished, never to be seen again.
 The English bank note was later discovered to be a forgery.

-Theories about the stranger's identity have circulated for two centuries.
+Theories have circulated for two centuries.
 Some believed she was Theodosia Burr Alston, daughter of disgraced Vice President Aaron Burr, who was lost at sea in 1813 and may have survived pirate captivity.
 Others speculated she was an illegitimate child of Alexander Hamilton from the Reynolds Affair, or a wealthy English heiress who had eloped with a penniless lover and fled to America.
-One account even suggested the husband was later spotted in Sing Sing Prison under the alias "Claremont."
-The truth remains buried with her.
+One account suggested the husband was later spotted in Sing Sing Prison under the alias "Claremont."
+Nobody knows for sure.

-The Female Stranger is not alone in death at Gadsby's.
+The Female Stranger is not alone.
 In June 1808, Anne Brunton Merry Wignell Warren, the most celebrated actress in America, checked into the very same Room 8 while her theatrical company prepared for a summer production.
 She delivered a stillborn son, briefly rallied, then slipped into feverish delirium and died at age thirty-nine.
-Her ghost, too, is said to linger.
+Her ghost, too, lingers.

-Today Gadsby's Tavern operates as both a museum and restaurant under the care of the City of Alexandria.
 The complex was designated a National Historic Landmark in 1963.
-Every October, around the anniversary of the stranger's death on October 14th, the museum hosts "Death at the City Hotel" events exploring her legend.
+Every October, around the anniversary of the stranger's death, the museum hosts "Death at the City Hotel" events exploring her legend.
 Port City Brewing Company releases an annual black IPA called "Long Black Veil" in her honor.
-The original ballroom woodwork now resides in the Metropolitan Museum of Art, but the ghosts remain in Alexandria, still guarding their secrets.
+The original ballroom woodwork now resides in the Metropolitan Museum of Art.
+But the ghosts remain in Alexandria, still guarding their secrets.

 Researched from 14 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.